 Unfortunately, the Oxygen series at present is a bit underwhelming.
 For one, the keys use a synth-action that is not especially responsive — either in terms of the feel or velocity sensitivity.

 Moreover, this is not truly a MIDI controller as it does not feature a MIDI output, making it entirely reliant on a computer mouse or smart device — and even the smart devices are limited to Apple products, though that is NOT unusual.

 Still, if you are a producer that regularly travels to outside studios or even performs live, then you will surely appreciate the portability of the Oxygen 49 MK IV.

 In fact, this is both the smallest and lightest 49-key MIDI controller we reviewed and is significantly lighter than most of its competitors.
-It also features solid DAW mapping with DirectLink, but you will need to download the appropriate DAW drivers from M-Audio’s website first.
+It also features solid DAW mapping with DirectLink, but you will first need to download the appropriate DAW drivers from M-Audio’s website.